ScottLogic/blog/_posts/2024-09-03-sustainable-agile.md

 # Conclusion

-When it comes to sustainable software, here at Scott Logic we try to follow the mantra is “Map, Measure, Mitigate!”
+When it comes to sustainable software, here at Scott Logic we try to follow the mantra “Map, Measure, Mitigate!”

 - *Map*: Map your carbon emissions so that you know where the carbon lives in your system and can start to understand what you can influence and how you can influence it.
-- *Measure*: Do your best to apply appropriate measurements to the difference components in your system.
+- *Measure*: Do your best to apply appropriate measurements to the different components in your system.
 Remember that some kind of measurement is better than nothing, so when you can’t measure something directly, measure an appropriate proxy that will indicate if your carbon emissions have changed.
 And if you can’t do that, work out a robust method to estimate the carbon emissions of that part of the system.
 - *Mitigate*: As a team, each of you has a role in reducing the carbon emissions of your products.
-As a Product Owner, help your team to make time to reduce carbon emissions.
+As a Product Owner, allow your team the time to reduce carbon emissions.
 As a Scrum Master make the data available and review it with your team.
 And as a Team Member, whatever your specialisation, use your skills to optimise your products and make them more efficient.

 While Agile software development aims to deliver software in small increments, sustainable agile tries to do this while being mindful of efficiency and the expenditure of resources.
 Sometimes teams can meet these aims at the same time, in the same product increment.
 At other times this will not be possible or feasible, either for technical or business reasons.
 Under these circumstances the Product Owner should be made aware of the trade off and prioritise a follow up task to make the feature sustainable at the next opportunity.
 Ideally in the next product increment.